williamsharkey/iknowpi/README.md

+# Philosophy - simple

-# Coding style - simple
+Coding style - MINIMAL, literal, simple & stupid

+No precompilers like coffeescript, SASS, or typescript.

+No minification

+Nothing too clever

+Don't include any dependencies

-Try to keep it simple
+Try not to use JQUERY.
+See http://youmightnotneedjquery.com/

+Only need to make it work for modern browsers and phones.

+No datastore.

+No accounts.

+No backend.

+All client side.

+No analytics.

+No ads.

 # Goal
 Be the easiest way to learn digits of pi.